logikum/md-doc-site/contents/1.0/documentation/contents/metadata.md

 Type: `string` Default value: `''` Required.

-The path of the object in the menu tree which child items will be in the menu.
+The path of the object in the menu tree which child items will be in the menu of.
 For that reason the object has to be a menu node.

 #### side-menu-header